-Size: 100% Channels: RGB Type: 2D
+Size: 100% Channels: RGB Type: 2D File format: dds, dxt1 or dxt5. (use dxt1 if it looks okay!)
+Suffix: None.
 This is the basic texture that act as a base for the water surface.
 It is always modulatively blended with the background.

 Size: 100% (50% possible for very large and blurry features) Channels: G and Alpha (must use special exporter for this!)
+Type: 2D File format: dds, 3dc.
+Suffix: "nrm".
+Instead of changing the way light is shaded (like with solid material), h

 Instead of changing the way light is shaded (like with solid material), here the normal map is used to distort the background (if refraction is set to true) and/or to change the way reflection is calculated.
 The normal map for the material and uses the standard format rgb = xyz and is in tangent space.
 Note that this needs to be converted to a format of XY only though!